birdsarah/faust-selenium/crawler/README.md

 * Launch kafka
 * Activate environment
-* From this directory:
+* From this directory launch workers.
+You can launch multiple for each type (esp datasaver and crawler):
-  * faust -A datasaver worker -l info -p 6066
+  * faust -A datasaver.sqlite worker -l info -p 6066
   * faust -A producer worker -l info -p 6067
-  * Launch as many crawlers as you want:
-   * faust -A crawler worker -l info -p 6068
+  * faust -A websocket worker -l info -p 6068
-   * faust -A crawler worker -l info -p 6069
+  * faust -A crawler worker -l info -p 6083
+* To use simple_producer for testing:
-   * faust -A crawler worker -l info -p 6070
+  * faust -A simple_producer worker -l info -p 6067
+  * faust -A simple_producer send simple_request '{"url": "http://somewhere-to-crawl.com"}'

+* Have not yet figured out:
+  * Coordinating websockets and crawlers so one websocket per crawler
+  * What happens if you try and start two websockets?